 When the confessions are over, the Big Beholder shows up and IT’S MADE OF GODDAMN SNAKES.
 That is a cool take on a Beholder definitely a good boss monster for a dungeon.
 Full disclosure, I’ve never run a beholder before.
 So please take my analysis of beholder stats and tactics with a grain of salt.

 Looking at this Beholder’s stat block, I have some problems.
 For starters, the Anti-Magic Cone that beholders are so famous for has been replaced with a cone that forces the players to move closer to the Beholder.
 The reason for this is because this Custom Beholder has a nasty bite that can swallow a PC whole and begin digesting them.
 The problem with this is that beholders are ranged monsters.
 Their strength is in their eye rays.
 They fly away from the PCs and shoot them from as far away as possible.
 That’s what they do.
 It’s a solo monster fighting level 11+ PCs, it kind of needs all the help it can get.
-Your players want to get into melee with this thing, having an eye ray that makes that easier isn’t helping the Beholder.
+PCs should want to get into melee with this thing, having an eye ray that makes that easier isn’t helping the Beholder.
 And it also saps the Beholder of a lot of its punch.
 A 150 foot anti magic cone is a serious threat to overcome.
-Volo’s Guide suggests other spells for replacing the anti-magic cone, but they’re all 7th or 8th level spells like Anti-Magic Field.
+That Fighter with the +2 Greatsword?
+The place they want to be is directly behind the Beholder.
+Volo’s Guide suggests other spells for replacing the anti-magic cone, but they’re all 7th or 8th level spells comparable with Anti-Magic Field.

 I’m guessing another reason that the anti-magic cone was cut was that this is a tiny room for a large monster that can shoot from 120 feet away.
 There isn’t 150 feet of space for PCs to get out of the way of the beholder’s eye cone.
 Even for a vanilla Monster Manual Beholder, you want to get in close quarters to avoid the eye cone.
 If I ran this I would probably want to at triple the size of this room.
 Of course, the PCs may also decide they want to flee or use this entire dungeon to play hide and seek with this beholder.